majermi4/FriendlyConfig/README.md

 }
 ```

 The following few lines will convert your pure PHP objects into valid Symfony configuration that defines schema of your bundle configuration.
-On top of that, the processed configuration values are used to initialize your pure PHP objects so you can easily access the processed values.
+On top of that, the processed configuration values are used to initialize your pure PHP objects, so you can easily access the processed values.

 You can register the initialised config objects as services which will allow you to easily access the initialised config objects anywhere in your application.